ARQPDataTeam/qp_fieldnote_pas/README.md

 # QP FieldNote - Passive Mercury Tracking

-This Dash application is used for entering, editing, and managing passive mercury sampling kit data before uploading it to the database.
-It supports new sample entry, updating existing entries, validating inputs, and confirming overwrites for duplicates.
+This Dash application is used for entering, editing, and managing passive mercury sampling tracking information before uploading it to a database.

-## Features

-- Add new kits and sampler entries
-- Automatically generate sample IDs from Kit ID and Sampler ID
-- Validate Kit ID and Sampler ID formats
-- Update existing kits by Kit ID
-- Edit dates, locations, sample types, and notes
-- Upload data with duplicate detection and overwrite confirmation
-- Visual feedback on edit and upload actions
-- Loading spinner when pulling data from the database

 ## Using the App